BeforeLights/PRN212_SE1848/README.md

 I've structured the repository to organize the learning materials as follows:

 *   **`/PRN212_SE1848/`**: This folder contains my primary learning materials, code examples, exercises, and smaller projects from the PRN212 course.
-Within this, you'll find solutions demonstrating various concepts.
+Within this, you'll find solutions demonstrating various concepts and their respective labs.
 *   **`/ProductManagementDemo/`**: This folder is dedicated to Lab 1, which focuses on applying LINQ for product management tasks.

 ## 🛠️ Primary Technologies & Tools Encountered